ChapelR/custom-macros-for-sugarcube-2/readme.md

  **Explanation**:
 The `<<newconsumable>>` macro is used to construct a new consumable definition.
 A consumable needs to be given a name, and the name will be used as the ID if none is provided.
 It is highly, highly recommended that you inlcude an ID if the consumables name would not function as a TwineScript variable (like, for example, if it starts with something other than a letter or if it includes spaces).
 You'll use the ID (not the name) to interact with your consumable throughout the rest of the macros and functions.

 Next, you can include TwineScript code after the `<<newconsumable>>` tag and before the `<<description>>` or closing tag.
-This code will be run every time the consumable is used, making it somehwat like a widget.  (**WARNING**: Consumables should not be used as a repalcement for widgets.)
+This code will be run every time the consumable is used, making it somewhat like a widget.  (**WARNING**: Consumables should not be used as a replacement for widgets.)
 Finally, you can optionally include a description, either as a passage name (passed as an argument to the `<<description>>` tag), or as your own snippet of code following the `<<description>>` tag and before the closing tag.
 The description it run when the player clicks on the name of the consumable in the `<<usableconsumables>>` macro.
 If a passage is given, the passage is rendered and displayed by the Dialog API.
 Note that you need to choose one or the other--do not include both a passage name and your own description code.

 Note that if a consumable is created and given the ID of another consumable that already exists, the new consumable will overwrite the old without raising an error.
 The `StoryInit` special passage is the best place to define consumables.